 In 2003 war broke out in Darfur between the nomadic tribes of Arabic descent, and the farming tribes of black African descent.
 The nomadic Arabic tribes had the support of the Sudanese Government, and began an assault on the villages and communities across Darfur.
 The Arab militia, called Janjaweed – ‘the devils on horseback’ - had been given funding and weaponry from the Sudanese Government to implement a ‘scorched earth’ policy in Darfur; going to villages to kill and arrest people, burning property and destroying crops.

-Although President Omar al-Bashir, the Sudanese Government and the Janjaweed were charged by the International Criminal Court for genocide in 2010, al-Bashir is still President, and the genocide continues today.
+Although President Omar al-Bashir, the Sudanese Government and the Janjaweed were charged by the International Criminal Court for genocide in 2010, they have not yet been tried in court.

 In 2009, Hawa and her husband managed to raise enough money to escape Darfur with their two young sons, and travel to the UK, and they were given permission to remain.
 Hawa now works to try and support more people to escape the genocide.